Skip to navigation Skip to content

 • Go to the Education Course History (EDCH) screen and select the current course line:

-• In the Student end date: field, code the customer's last date of full-time or approved concessional study
+• In the Student end date: field, key the customer's last date of full-time or approved concessional study

-• Code the Source: and DOR: fields and 'C'orrect in the Action: field.
+• Update the Source: and DOR: fields and key 'C'orrect in the Action: field.
 Press [Enter]

-• Code the Newstart Education Status (NES) screen as follows:
+• Update the Newstart Education Status (NES) screen as follows:

 • DOV: field, key the customer's last date of full-time or approved concessional study + 1

-• Educ Level Attained: field, code as per advised
+• Educ Level Attained: field, key as advised

-• Year12/Equiv Verified: field, code 'NVE' (Not verified) (unless already verified)
+• Year12/Equiv Verified: field, key NVE - Not verified (unless already verified)

 • Finalise the activity on the Assessment Results (AR) screen